 Trichomes fall into two categories: glandular and nonglandular.
 Only glandular trichomes produce cannabinoids.
 Nonglandular trichomes are called cystoliths and serve primarily as a defense mechanism for the plant by impaling small insects.
 Glandular trichomes can be further separated into three categories:

 Bulbous trichomes are tiny bulbs that dot the surface of the plant.
 They cannot be seen without a microscope.
 While their production of cannabinoids is still in question, they add a crystal-like sheen to the cannabis plant and add to the stickiness of the flower.
-Bulbous trichomes are not specific to any particular area of the plant, they are evenly distributed throughout its surface.
+Bulbous trichomes are not specific to any particular area of the plant; they are evenly distributed throughout its surface.

-Capitate-Stalked trichomes are shaped like mushrooms and contain a large bulb at the head of a stalk.
+Capitate-stalked trichomes are shaped like mushrooms and contain a large bulb at the head of a stalk.
 The bulb contains secretory cells at its base, and nutrients are transferred to the head through the multicellular stalk.
 Before they fully form, capitate-stalked trichomes look identical to sessile trichomes.
 They are the largest and most abundant trichomes in cannabis, and their shape is most familiar to consumers because they can be easily seen with the naked eye.
 The stalked trichome is primarily found on the surface of cannabis flowers and rarely seen on sugar or fan leaves.

+When do trichomes appear?
 As trichome heads age, they go from being completely clear to an opaque, milky white, then to brown after excessive aging.
 If trichomes are visibly brown, the cannabis plant has probably aged past peak potency.

-How Cannabinoids Are Created in the Trichome
+How Cannabinoids Are Created in Trichomes

 Cannabinoids are produced within the trichome cells through biosynthesis, in which enzymes catalyze a series of chemical reactions to produce complex molecules from simple (smaller) molecules.